FINE WATCH REPAIR

 Cleaning a water-resistant watch:

-- Use a soft damp cloth to clean the head of the watch and then wipe off with a dry soft cloth.
+- Use a soft damp cloth to clean the head of the watch and then wipe it off with a dry soft cloth.

 - Metal bracelets can be cleaned by using mild soapy water and a soft toothbrush.